wheresvic/mongoose-field-encryption/README.md

 Also note that if you manually set the value `__enc_` prefix field to true then the encryption is not run on the corresponding field and this may result in the plain value being stored in the db.

-### Required options
+### Options

-- `fields`: an array list of the required fields
+- `fields` (required): an array list of the required fields
-- `secret`: a string cipher which is used to encrypt the data (don't lose this!)
+- `secret` (required): a string cipher which is used to encrypt the data (don't lose this!)
+- `useAes256Ctr` (optional, default `false`): a boolean indicating whether the older `aes-256-ctr` algorithm should be used.
+Note that this is strictly a backwards compatibility feature and for new installations it is recommended to leave this at default.

 ### Static methods